 Property registration takes an average of 27 days to complete in Hong Kong, which can be a long-winded process.

-Challenges including Hong Kong’s higher education standards, innovation and business sophistication were highlighted as competiveness risks by the World Economic Forum’s World Competitiveness Report 2017.
+Challenges, including Hong Kong’s limited ability to innovate, were highlighted as competiveness risks by the World Economic Forum’s World Competitiveness Report 2019.

 Navigating tax, legal and regulatory processes in Hong Kong can be difficult for those without a local understanding of these practices.

 1 Mondaq, 2018